carolcal/go-payment-system/README.md

    }
   ```
   - If you don't provide `amount`, it creates a QR code payment without a fixed value.
 In that case, you must provide an `amount` when processing the payment (see endpoint below).
+  - To make it simple, it uses the user's cpf as pix key.
 * **POST `/:id/pay`** → Processes a payment by transferring money from one account to another and marking it as `paid`.
   - **Body:**
   ```json